 A veteran painting contractor shares his secrets on how to paint a room fast, yet producing first-rate results.
 You can easily master these techniques too, and get a professional-looking finish.

-How to Paint a Room Fast: Advice From a Pro
+How to Paint a Room Fast: How to Paint a Room Like a Pro

 For this story, we worked with painting expert Bill Nunn.
 Bill is a veteran painter and the president of William Nunn Painting.
 The tricks and techniques he shows here come from 32 years of experience painting hundreds of homes and apartments.
 Besides being a super-efficient painter, Bill leaves a flawless finish on woodwork, walls and ceilings.

 Watch the video below for awesome tips on how to prep and paint a room.

 You have to start with a clean surface for paint to adhere to previously painted walls and woodwork.
 Use a sponge and a trisodium phosphate cleaner (or TSP substitute) to quickly wash off dirt, grime and soot.
 TSP cleans fast and usually doesn’t require a lot of scrubbing.
 Buy TSP concentrate and mix it with water—it’s a better value than liquid TSP.
 A 16-oz. box costs about $5 at home centers.

 Use TSP on all of your woodwork.
 It slightly etches the paint, which helps the paint form a better bond.
 And use it in kitchens to clean grease from walls, in bathrooms to remove hairspray and around light switches to remove fingerprints.
 Wear rubber gloves and turn up the cuffs to keep the TSP solution from running down your arm.

 Even if you open your paint right after bringing it home from the paint store, you can still have small chunks or strands of hard paint in it.
 If those end up on the wall, you’ll have to pick them out and reroll the area.
 So spend two minutes straining out the goobers.